A1dos-Creations/STL/README.md

 As new updates roll out, this github will be updated. </P>

 <p>Current github version: 1.2.1 -- Current extension version: 1.2.1</p>
+<p>This github page is directly linked to the source files of STL.</p>